 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-Additionally, prediabetes is a diagnosis that reflects an increased risk of developing Type 2 diabetes, heart disease and stroke.
+Additionally, prediabetes may be diagnosed when blood sugar levels are elevated but not high enough for a Type 2 diabetes diagnosis.
+Prediabetes can lead to an increased risk of developing Type 2 diabetes, heart disease and stroke.

 For women of reproductive age, diabetes increases the risk of adverse pregnancy outcomes.
-Compared with women without diabetes, women with any type of diabetes during pregnancy are at increased risk of preeclampsia, preterm delivery, miscarriage and stillbirth.
+Compared with women who do not have diabetes, women with any type of diabetes during pregnancy are at increased risk of preeclampsia, preterm delivery, miscarriage and stillbirth.

-Approximately 1 in 4 Americans with diabetes cannot afford the amount of insulin prescribed by their doctors, making insulin underuse common.
-Increasing insulin prices are raising the overall costs of health care spending on diabetes.
-In 2017, the total direct and indirect costs of diabetes in the United States were estimated at $327 billion.
-Individual costs vary; however, excess medical expenditures associated with diabetes increased from $8,417 to $9,601 per person between 2012 and 2017.
+In 2022, the total direct and indirect costs of diabetes in the U.S. were estimated at $413 billion.
+Individual costs vary; however, average excess medical expenditures associated with diabetes increased from $10,179 to $12,022 per person between 2012 and 2022.

-According to America’s Health Rankings data, the prevalence of diabetes is higher among:
+According to America’s Health Rankings analysis, the prevalence of diabetes is higher among:

-Additional risk factors for developing diabetes include obesity or overweight and a family history of Type 1 or 2 diabetes.
+Additional risk factors for developing diabetes include overweight or obesity and a family history of Type 1 or Type 2 diabetes.

-Prediabetes and Type 2 diabetes are largely preventable.
+Prediabetes and Type 2 diabetes are largely preventable through lifestyle changes.
 Interventions that promote maintaining a healthy weight and diet and increasing moderate-intensity physical activity can prevent Type 2 diabetes and reduce the overall burden of the disease.
 To reduce the risk of gestational diabetes, the Community Preventive Services Task Force recommends lifestyle interventions like exercise classes, education and counseling for diet and physical activity.

-For those living with diabetes, complications can be prevented through adherence to medications, lifestyle changes and health care interventions.
-The recently passed Inflation Reduction Act caps the cost of insulin for Medicare beneficiaries by law, which will make it possible for millions of individuals to access life-saving medication and improve adherence.
-President Biden has stated a goal to extend this benefit to all Americans.
+For those living with diabetes, complications can be prevented through adherence to prescribed medications, lifestyle changes and health care interventions.
+The recently passed Inflation Reduction Act caps the cost of insulin for Medicare beneficiaries by law, making it possible for millions more to access life-saving medication and improve adherence.

 For women of reproductive age with preexisting diabetes, managing the condition prior to conception and during the first trimester is critical to reduce the risk of adverse outcomes for both infant and mother.
 Research shows that diabetes-related complications during pregnancy may be prevented with a healthy diet, regular physical activity and medication modifications.